 Consequently we become emotionally guarded.
 We become risk averse, unwilling to take chances on feeling bad.
 This leads to avoidance of intimacy, for example.
 It feels better to remain neutral but unshaken than to experience life’s highs and subsequent lows.

 Being emotionally guarded doesn’t help with overcoming loneliness.
 It’s important to have faith that you will recover from negative feelings with time.
 It’s hard to avoid them in life!
 If you climb to the top, you risk falling, yes.
 But mediocrity is unfulfilling – [risks must be taken in order to feel alive] and truly connected to others.

 Making poor social choices can result in feelings of loneliness.
 It is possible to feel lonely even when surrounded by people – extroverted people can feel lonely too.

 Extroverts are often in the mode of ‘always switched on’.
 They may have many friends and associates, but nobody who is truly close.
-This happens because not all extroverts consistently honour their true feelings.
-They favour pleasing others and being perceived as social, fun, helpful, etc.
+This happens because not all extroverts consistently honor their true feelings.
+They favor pleasing others and being perceived as social, fun, helpful, etc.

 Surrounding yourself with those you don’t have genuine connection with is a mistake.
 Stop interacting with people who don’t value you or have enough time for you.
 It is wiser to seek out true intimacy by choosing to interact with likeminded people.
 Overcoming loneliness in this case means choosing quality over quantity.